 Dating a Recovering Alcoholic: Why Relationships Should Wait at Least One Year

 Entering a new relationship can be stressful and increase a person’s risk for relapse.
 It can also take their attention away from the emotional, mental, and physical work required for a full and lasting recovery.
-Furthermore, outpatient rehab centers in Arizona don’t want recovering alcoholics to find replacement addictions.
+Furthermore, many recovering alcoholics to find replacement addictions.
 For example, some people seek out new relationships so they can enjoy the thrills of the honeymoon period.

 Because most relationships eventually end, and most people in early recovery are not emotionally, physically or financially stable, it’s best not to get involved with someone who is in the early weeks and months of recovery.
 But, what happens when this year passes and you meet someone who is ready to date?
-Is it okay to enter a relationship with them?
+Is it okay to be dating a recovering alcoholic?

 Generally speaking, yes.
 What’s most important is that the person is secure in their sobriety.
 If you feel that they are, be sure to take things slow, keep a healthy perspective on what the relationship may entail and be cautious with opening your heart too quickly.

 Below are some tips for starting a relationship with someone who has completed holistic outpatient alcohol treatment, has been sober for at least one year and feels they are ready to date.

 Jumping headfirst into any relationship is not a good idea because you still have a lot to learn about each other.
 You need to take things especially slow when dating someone in recovery.
 Even a year after rehab in Phoenix AZ, people are still recovering mentally and physically from their addiction and learning essential coping strategies.

 People in recovery are not just dealing with their addiction but also the factors that led them to this point.
 With this mind, your partner may have mental illness, unresolved trauma or other things in their past they are trying to heal.
 As a result of their addiction, they may also have serious financial troubles, a criminal record or limited contact with their children.